How to Install NVIDIA CUDA Toolkit on Ubuntu 24.04

 nano ~/.bashrc

-Scroll to the very bottom of the file and paste the following lines:
+Scroll to the bottom of the file and paste the following lines (assuming you installed CUDA 12; adjust the path if necessary):

 BASH